alanlin24/mouse-simulator-using-SFML/README.md

 # mouse-simulator-using-SFML
 a mouse simulator using SFML to develop.
 This game was a final project for my first programmming course in college, and was done within a month.
-The code is pretty lengthy because I was not familiar with OOP bach then and this game still has much to improve.
+The code is pretty lengthy because there are actually many duplicates in it and that was because I was not familiar with OOP back then.<br>
+This game still has much to improve, so if u have any advice.
+Just feel free to reach out.

 ## How to play